2018 J&T Banka Prague Open

 The 2018 J&T Banka Prague Open was a professional tennis tournaments played on outdoor clay courts.
-It was the 9th edition of the tournament, and part of the International category of the 2018 WTA Tour.
+It was the ninth edition of the tournament, and part of the International category of the 2018 WTA Tour.
 It took place at the TK Sparta Prague in Prague, Czech Republic, from 30 April to 5 May 2018.
+Second-seeded Petra Kvitová won the singles title.